 It’s no secret that over the last year many employers have attempted to shift part of their workforce to work-from-home or remote work status.
-This trend was already on the rise, but it received a large push when schools and daycares closed early in 2020.
+This trend was already rising, but it received a large push when schools and daycares closed early in 2020.
 This forced a trickle-down effect that caused many parents to face juggling working from home along with facing supporting helping their children adjust to virtual learning environments.
 The chaos was (and still is) unavoidable for many families.

 Every Job Has Pros and Cons

-Shifting to a job that allowed me to work remotely had huge benefits for my family.
+Transitioning to a job that allowed me to work remotely had huge benefits for my family.
 But I didn’t just jump into any job.

 - I was able to work more consistent hours or flex my time as my kids needed me around